isomerpages/govtech-life-covid/index.md

         url: /faq/
     - infopic:
         title: Latest Numbers & Breakdown
-        subtitle: Covid-19
+        subtitle:
         description: Summary of local situation with daily and total statistics including active, discharged, and local vs imported cases.
 Refreshed daily.
         button: Find Out More
         url: /covid/page1/
         image: /images/integrity.png
         alt: Members of the Ministry of ABC shaking hands
     - infopic:
-        title: Professionalism
+        title: Health Information & Resources
-        subtitle: Core Values
+        subtitle:
-        description: We strive to deliver work of the highest calibre
+        description: A library of helpful content and guidelines from posters, videos, to sector-specific advisories and more.
+Knowing what to do can help you and your loved ones stay safer.
         button: Learn More
         url: /core-values/
         image: /images/professionalism.png